Keith Gatlin

-Keith Larnell Gatlin (born December 23, 1964) is an American basketball coach and former professional player who is an assistant coach for the High Point Panthers.
+Keith Larnell Gatlin (born December 23, 1964) is an American basketball coach and former professional player.
 He was one of the best players of the high school class of 1983, and committed to play college basketball for the Maryland Terrapins.
 After three seasons, Gatlin sat out one year during the 1986–87 season for academic reasons; he came back for his senior year in 1987–88.
 His 649 assists rank 3rd all-time for Maryland.
 After graduating from college, he went on to play professional basketball for 13 years, mainly in Europe: he led the German Bundesliga in scoring in the 1997–98 season and was named an All-Star in Greece, Germany, and France.
 After a 9-year experience as head coach of Wesleyan Christian Academy he was named assistant coach at High Point University.

 High school career

 Gatlin was born in Newark, New Jersey but later moved to the state of North Carolina: he lived in Grimesland, North Carolina and attended D. H. Conley High School in Greenville.
 He soon entered the varsity basketball team, playing since 1980.
 Under coach Shelley Marsh he became the best player of the team, and in his junior year he averaged 22 points per game.

 His senior year was his most successful: he averaged 25.2 points, 9.8 rebounds, 6.2 assists, 2 blocks and 2.5 steals.
 His team finished the season with a 22–4 record.
 Gatlin was considered one of the top guards of the 1983 class, and at the end of the year he was named the North Carolina player of the year, was selected in the Parade All-America Second Team and earned a spot in the McDonald's All-American Game.
 In the 1983 McDonald's All-American Boys Game he scored 8 points, shooting 3 for 6 from the field and 2 for 2 from the free throw line.
 He also played in the 1983 Capital Classic in Atlanta, Georgia where he scored 18 points on 5 for 12 shooting and 8 for 8 from the foul line.

 In his career at Conley he scored 1,612 points, with a 56% field goal percentage and shooting 92% on free throws, and he also averaged at least 6 assists per game in each season he played.